jschlyter/DNS-collector/docs/transformers/transform_relabeling.md

         - regex: "network"
 ```

-This config produces the following flat-json ouput:
+This config produces the following flat-json output:

 Query: